open-edge-insights/eii-messagebus/README.md

 > EIIMessageBus source root directory.

-Since it is assumed you have not ran the `sudo make install` command to install the EII Message Bus library, you must set the environmental variables specified below prior to running the examples.
+Since it is assumed you have not ran the `sudo make install` command to install the Message Bus library, you must set the environmental variables specified below prior to running the examples.

 ```sh